DiepEscEtAl/DoMo/README.md

 # DoMo
-This project may not working. because it is being developed... :p
+This project may not working.
+Because it is being developed... :p Sorry for my poor English.